Helen Hooker

-Helen Hooker or Helen Hooker O'Malley Roelefs (1 January 1905 – 2 April 1993) was an American sculptor and portrait painter who spent a considerable part of her career in Ireland.
+Helen Huntington Hooker or Helen Hooker O'Malley Roelefs (1 January 1905 – 2 April 1993) was an American sculptor and portrait painter who spent a considerable part of her career in Ireland.

 Early life

-Helen Hooker was born in Greenwich, Connecticut, United States on 1 January 1905.
-She was the third of four daughters of chemical engineer and business man Elon Huntington Hooker, and Blanche (née) Ferry, the daughter of Dexter M. Ferry.
-The family were wealthy and had six governors of Connecticut and Massachusetts among their fore bearers.
-Hooker attended Miss Chapin's School in New York until 1923, and in the same year won the American national junior tennis championship, rating tenth on the tennis tables.
-She was artistic from an early age, making her first sculpture, of a rabbit, aged six.
-Instead of attending university, Hooker studied sculpture with Mahonri Young, William Zorach, and Edmond Amateis in New York, and later in Paris at Académie de la Grande Chaumière with Antoine Bourdelle.
-Hooker was well travelled, studying wood carving in Germany, sculpture and dance in Greece, theatre design in Moscow, and painting in Leningrad, where she learned from the Russian avant-garde painter Pavel Filonov.
+Helen Huntington Hooker was born in Greenwich, Connecticut, United States on 1 January 1905.
+She was the third of four daughters of engineer and businessman Elon Huntington Hooker, and Blanche Ferry, a daughter of Detroit entrepreneur Dexter M. Ferry and Adeline E. Miller.
+Helen's family were wealthy and well-established in American society, and reportedly had six governors of Connecticut and Massachusetts among their forebears.
+She attended Miss Chapin's School in New York City until 1923, and in the same year won the American National Junior Tennis Championship, rating tenth on the tennis tables.

+Artistic from an early age, she made her first sculpture, of a rabbit, aged six.
+Instead of attending university, Hooker chose to set up a studio practice and enrolled with the Art Students League of New York.
+She studied sculpture with Mahonri Young, William Zorach, and Edmond Amateis in New York, and later in Paris at Académie de la Grande Chaumière with Antoine Bourdelle.
+Hooker was well-travelled, studying wood carving in Germany, sculpture and dance in Greece, theatre design in Moscow, and painting in Leningrad, where she learned from the Russian avant-garde painter Pavel Filonov.